NewsPolitics

 and last updated

-Photos posted on social media appear to show an American flag with its red and white lines altered into the shape of a swastika in the middle behind one of Dave Taylor's congressional staffers during a virtual meeting.
+Photos posted on social media showed an American flag with its red and white lines altered into the shape of a swastika in the middle behind one of Rep. Dave Taylor's congressional staffers during a virtual meeting.

-Taylor — who represents Ohio's 2nd congressional district featuring Adams, Brown, Clermont and Highland counties — said in a statement he is aware of the posts depicting "a vile and deeply inappropriate symbol."
+Taylor — who represents Ohio's 2nd congressional district featuring Adams, Brown, Clermont and Highland counties — called the symbol "a despicable image" in a statement Thursday.

-Capitol Police investigating after American flag with swastika spotted in Ohio Rep.'s office
+Investigation underway after American flag with swastika found in Ohio representative's office

 The photos come just days after Politico reported on leaked messages from leaders of the Young Republicans in Arizona, Vermont, Kansas and New York that include slurs, praise of Hitler and jokes about slavery and rape.